sppanday/S120-PRT583-Group-A/README.md

 This is a repository for team A of PRT 583 Project Development Methodology unit to collectively work as a part of team on different refactoring concepts.

 <p>Date : 23 / 04 / 2020 </p>
+<p>Due Date for submission: every week from week 7, final project to be submitted on week 11.
+Solution will be implemented every week.</p>

 <strong> Students Names </strong>

 | Student ID     | Student Name |